cpichard/usdtweak/README.md

     git checkout develop
     mkdir build
     cd build
-    cmake -Dpxr_DIR=/installs/usd-21.11 ..
+    cmake -Dpxr_DIR=/installs/usd-22.05 ..
     make

 ### Compiling on Windows

-It should compile successfully on Windows 10 with MSVC 19 or 17.
+It should compile successfully on Windows 10 with MSVC 19 or 17 using the RelWithDbInfo config.
 Make sure you open/use the x64 Native Tools commands prompt before typing the following commands:

     git clone https://github.com/cpichard/usdtweak
     cd usdtweak
     git checkout develop
     mkdir build
     cd build
-    cmake  -G "Visual Studio 16 2019" -A x64 -Dpxr_DIR=C:\installs\usd-21.11 ..
+    cmake  -G "Visual Studio 16 2019" -A x64 -Dpxr_DIR=C:\installs\usd-22.05 ..
     cmake --build . --config RelWithDebInfo

+### Installing on Windows

+You can install usdtweak with its dependencies on windows, it copies the required files in a directory with the following command:

+    cmake --install . --prefix <where_you_want_to_install_usdtweak> --config RelWithDebInfo

+ Note that it is not really tested on anything else than my machine/setup so it might not work for you, feel free to get in touch if you have any issue.

 ### Compiling with your version of glfw

-Under the hood usdtweak is using [GLFW](https://www.glfw.org/).
-Cmake should normally download, compile and install glfw without any intervention.
-However, if you already have a compiled version you want to use, and you'll need to disable the automatic build of glfw, by passing an additional cmake variable:
+usdtweak is using [GLFW](https://www.glfw.org/) for its windowing system. cmake should normally download, compile and install glfw without any user intervention.
+However, if you already have a compiled version you want to use instead, and you'll need to disable the automatic build of glfw, by passing an additional cmake variable:

-- __glfw3_DIR__  pointing to the GLFW installation directory containing the file glfw3Config.cmake
+- __glfw3_DIR__  pointing to your GLFW installation directory and containing the file glfw3Config.cmake

 A cmake command will then look like: